Kintiru/blog/_posts/en/statistics/AP Statistics/2023-02-22-AP Statistics Chapter 10.md

 t distribution is used because parameter is unknown.

-Since parameter is unknown, we have to use sample standard deviation which is a estimation for the parameter and estimations have uncertainty.
+Therefore, we have to use sample standard deviation which is an estimation for the parameter.

-Thus, t distriution has larger tails than smaller peak than normal distribution but it becomes closer to normal distribution as `degrees of freedom` increases.
+Since estimations have uncertainties, t distriution has larger tails than smaller peak than normal distribution but it becomes closer to normal distribution as `degrees of freedom` increases.

-Corresponding t value of confidence level can be found in Table B, where degrees of freedom is $v = n-1$
+Corresponding t value of confidence level can be found in Table B.

+In one variable statistics, where degrees of freedom is $v = n-1$ .

 Therefore,